Zsomx/docker-network-access-vpn/README.md

 This is my personal system.
 I use this for a low-end virtual machine.
 The purpuse is simple: a cheap and (relatively) secure Docker-Compose to store my own files and developments.
+Caution: This only works on Linux servers.
+The VPN server uses a kernel module that binded to the container.

 ### What is included?
  - VPN server to access the inner Docker network and containers